ABEI-Energy/.github/profile/README.md

 #### Two ways to procceed
 #### If you don't want to get your hands dirty

 This would work as if opening a ticket.
-Just go the [Issues](https://docs.github.com/es/get-started/quickstart/github-glossary#issue) tab.
+Just go to the [Issues](https://docs.github.com/es/get-started/quickstart/github-glossary#issue) tab.

 ![image](https://user-images.githubusercontent.com/118175657/203834504-8c639074-b112-44f5-8fe3-6fd34531e3fb.png)